dekarrin/ictiobus/docs/fishi-usage.md

     // not Assignment.
     AsAssignment() AssignmentNode

-    // AsGroup returns this Node as an GroupNode.
+    // AsGroup returns this Node as a GroupNode.
 Panics if Type() is not Group.
     AsGroup() GroupNode

     // FMString converts this Node into FISHIMath code that would produce an